VARUN1128/RasterLab/README.md

 5. View the results including:
    - Original raster bounding box coordinates (in WGS84)
    - Generated tiles with their individual bounding boxes
+   - Individual tile download buttons
+6. Download tiles:
+   - Individual tiles by clicking download buttons
+   - All tiles as a ZIP file
+   - Sample tiles (first 10)
-6. Export the results as CSV or JSON if needed
+   - Export metadata as CSV or JSON

 ## API Endpoints